linq2db/linq2db/NuGet/Readme.txt

 - fix: async query could be blocked by Connection.Open used internally instead of Connection.OpenAsync (#1023)
 - fix: Fixed "Table not found for 't18.[3]t19.Field2'" error for merge with source query using cross joins or SelectMany (#896)
 - fix: [MS SQL] Drop table in another database doesn't work (#1030)
+- fix: [Inheritance mapping] Fixed exception when you try to select inherited record as a field/property of specific type instead of base inheritance type (#1046)

 - other changes: t4models repository moved to main repository